12 Fun Yoga Poses for Two People | Try With a Partner Today!

 Intermediate Yoga Poses for Two People

-Intermediate yoga poses for two people require a bit more experience.
-These poses will typically require at least a few months of yoga experience to get down.
-However, you shouldn’t be swayed away from trying if you’re a beginner1
+Intermediate yoga poses for two people require more experience.
+These poses will typically need at least a few months of yoga experience to get down.

 5. Double Plank